- Played by: Kat Dennings

 - Played by: Jonathan Kite

-- Abhorrent Admirer: At first Sophie rebuffs him, but they wind up in a brief Friends with Benefits relationship anyway.
+- Abhorrent Admirer: At first Sophie rebuffs him, but they wind up in a relationship later on in the series.

 - Casanova Wannabe: He often makes overly sexual remarks towards the girls and later Sophie, which come out as repulsive more than anything else.